 - … another possible explanation may be …

 6. Conclusion – or summing up?

 The final section of your thesis may take one of several different forms.
 Some theses need a conclusion, while for others a summing up will be appropriate.
-The decisive factor will be the nature of your thesis statement and research question.
+The decisive factor will be the nature of your thesis statement and/or research question.

 Open research questions cannot always be answered, but if a definite answer is possible, you must provide a conclusion.
 The conclusion should answer your research question(s).
 Remember that a negative conclusion is also valid.